top of page

 'Breathwork decreases tension, confusion, depression and anger, while esteem increased'.

-Scientific Motivation
+Scientific Motivations

 Summary of results

-Breathwork as a means of inducing non-ordinary states of consciousness is gaining traction as a potential therapeutic modality. in support of mental health, especially with a focus on introducing breathwork into mainstream healthcare.
+Breathwork as a means of inducing non-ordinary states of consciousness is gaining traction as a potential therapeutic modality in support of mental health, especially with a focus on introducing breathwork into mainstream healthcare.
 In line with the notion that breathwork might alleviate depression, the results of our Open Up study indicate that ‘conscious connected breathing’ which is characterized by faster diaphragmatic way of breathing, changes brain activity, and is showing a positive effect on mood status that are associated with a better mental condition, and induces mystical experiences.
 We highlight as a consequence the potential of breathwork as a complementary therapeutic modality by activating therapeutic benefits on a neuropsychological level.
-These results are promising and suggest that Katrien's methodology could be useful to improve mental well-being.
+These results are promising and suggest that Katrien Franken methodology could be useful to improve mental well-being.

 We performed EEG spectral power analysis of eyes closed rest recordings before and after the breathwork session showed a decrease in delta (1–4 Hz) and theta (4–8 Hz) frequencies in fronto-temporal and parietal regions, respectively no changes were seen in Alpha (9–12 Hz) and Beta (12–30 Hz) bands.
 However, after decomposing the beta waves in Beta 1 (12–15 Hz), Beta 2 (15–20 Hz), Beta 3 (20–30 Hz), decreases in power were observed across Beta1 and Beta 2 in parietotemporal regions.